Who hasn’t heard, said, or been told the following when experiencing stress, fear, or anger?

 The following breathing exercises have been arranged in a progressive order, each one helping you to build up awareness and strength to carry on to the next one.

-You might want to start by doing the first one or two for a few sessions and then incorporate one more once you become familiar with the first steps.
+You might want to start by doing the first one or two for a few sessions and then incorporate one more as you become familiar with the first steps.

 1. Breath awareness